 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.

-Another advantage of a career in HVAC is almost zero student debt.
+Another key perk of working in HVAC is almost zero student debt.

-According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 every year.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
+A community college is usually around $5,000 per year.
+By comparison, the standard student debt for a bachelor’s degree is $25,921.

 Your Day-to-Day Schedule as an HVAC Technician